SunlayGGX/Storm/README.md

 - **void advanceOneFrame()**: Advance the simulation to the next frame.
 Available only if the simulation is paused.
 This is the same method bound to the key inputs.
 - **void advanceByFrame(int64_t frameCount)**: Advance the paused simulation by frameCount frames.
 The frameCount value must be positive !
 - **void advanceToFrame(int64_t frameNumber)**: Advance the paused simulation to a specific frame.
 The frameNumber value must be positive !
+- **void printRigidBodyMoment(const unsigned int id)**: Compute and print the total moment of the rigid body specified by id.
+It's serves at debugging the rigid body rotation (how it spins).
+Note that this method is to be used only for dynamic rigid bodies.

 #### TimeManager (timeMgr)